jjloomis/soundslides-basics/glossary.md

 Compressed image file format.
 All images used in your Soundslides project must be JPG files.

+## keeper-pics folder

+Folder of JPG files that you intend to use in your Soundslides project.

 ## MP3

 Compressed audio file format.
 Often used for online delivery of audio.

 ## Project folder